Are you new to blogging and wondering what is the best blogging sites to start a new blog?

 Free to start.
 To connect a domain name you need to get the paid plans of Wix which starts at $4 per month.
 Additional features cost a lot more.

-- Newsletter: Ghost has built in newsletter features that are easy to use.
-You won’t need a third party email service provider to manager your email newsletters.
+- Newsletter: Ghost has built-in newsletter features that are easy to use.
+You won’t need a third-party email service provider to manage your email newsletters.